samcurteis/ga-project-4-frontend/README.md

 ### Styling

-With the previous projects that I had completed, because the creation of components and implementing CRUD functionality was the most challenging aspect of the building the app, styling tended to be implemented fairly last minute, meaning I ended up with an app that in terms of functionality I was quite proud of, but I didn’t feel super satisfied when it came to design, and wish I had done more.
-To make sure this didn’t happen again I focussed at the planning stage on setting MVP functionality goals that were actually minimal, while also setting MVP design goals which would be completed before moving onto any additional features.
+With the previous projects that I had completed, because the creation of components and implementing CRUD functionality was the most challenging aspect of building the app, styling tended to be implemented fairly last minute, meaning I ended up with an app that in terms of functionality I was quite proud of, but I didn’t feel super satisfied when it came to design and wish I had done more.
+To make sure this didn’t happen again I focussed at the planning stage on setting MVP functionality goals that were actually minimal, while also setting MVP design goals which would be completed before moving on to any additional features.

 ### Finding a dataset

-After setting out a rough wireframe of what I wanted the backend and frontend to look like, I started searching for a dataset to populate my app that fit well with what I wanted for it.
-In my previous project my peer, Nathan, showed me how you can pull a csv file from the internet and use it to seed your database.
+After setting out a rough wireframe of what I wanted the backend and frontend to look like, I started searching for a dataset to populate my app that fitted well with what I wanted for it.
+In my previous project my peer, Nathan, showed me how you can pull a .csv file from the internet and use it to seed your database.

 With my initial idea of creating an app for quotes, I found some datasets, but none that fitted exactly with what I wanted for the app.
 I then remembered that Project Gutenberg publishes literature for free, and thought that poetry could be a fitting alternative.
-After some searching I found a dataset of over 15,000 poems that would fit perfectly.
+After some searching, I found a dataset of over 15,000 poems that would fit perfectly.

 ## Build Process

 ### Seeding the database

 For seeding the database I found a method that uses a scripts folder and load.py file.
-One dilemma I had however is that I wanted to have data not just on poems but also on authors, so that users could search by author and also see all the poems that one author has on the website.
-I got around this problem by using the get_or_create method, so that authors would not be duplicated.
+One dilemma I had however is that I wanted to have data not just on poems but also on authors so that users could search by author and also see all the poems that one author has on the website.
+I got around this problem by using the get_or_create method so that authors would not be duplicated.

 ```
     for poem in read_file: